Written By Dan Evans, Founder Of Dog Coaching Academy

 Now, nobody wants to deal with a dog that constantly jumps.

-But unfortunately, it happens so often that it can feel like a constant battle to make sure your gentle, sweet pooch doesn’t jump on everything in sight.
+But unfortunately, it happens so often that it can feel like a constant battle to make sure your gentle, sweet pooch doesn’t jump up on everyone and everything in sight.

 Not only that, but it can put a huge strain on the relationship you have with your dog, which can often result in expensive behavior training or in worst cases, even rehoming them.